Code-Institute-Submissions/Pyleks-milestone4/README.md

 5. Started customizing as much as possible to fit my own project, unfortunately this also lead to more code then I wanted to be reused from the tutorial.
 6. Entering test phase to make sure things are working correctly, before applying fixes to everything that required a quick repair.
-7. Finishing the Readme file.
+7. Finishing the README file.